dkfz-unite/unite-feed-omics/Docs/api-models-cnv-aceseq.md

 #### Threshold Rule
-To round double value to integer there is `0.3` certancy threshold applied: if the value is more than `0.3` far from the nearest integer, it is considered as not precise enought and rounding operation results to `NA`.
+To round double value to integer there is `0.3` certancy threshold applied: if the value is more than `0.3` far from the nearest integer, it is considered as not precise enought and rounding operation results to `"NA"`.

 ##
 **`*`** - Required fields